pnahratow/pnahratow.github.io/content/projects/mdltut.md

 - Identify **extreme poses** in your animation, pose them and set full character keyframes at those points.
 Then define the inbetween stages afterwards.
 Just going from left to right sometimes causes headaches and this bisecting approach usually works better.
 - **Make animations loopable**.
 There are two ideas here.
 Either you loop into the first frame of your animation so that the animations itself loop well.
 You can do this like this: When you are almost done with one animation copy the pose of the first frame of the current animation and paste it somewhere after your last keyframe.
 Then go back and find a good "almost there" pose and copy this as your actual last frame of the animation.
 This way you are blending into the loop.
 Another approach is to **blend into your characters primary animation** which usually is the run cycle.
 Do the same as before just use the first frame of your run cycle as the base.
+- Better yet.
+Get to know the helpful quality of life features blender has around animation.
+If you are unfamiliar with this just know that there are serious shortcuts to be found everywhere.
+See [Character animation for impatient people - Blender Tutorial](https://www.youtube.com/watch?v=GAIZkIfXXjQ)

 I made an in-game [youtube video](https://youtu.be/sDa8cVHDhP4) of my final model.
 At around 00:46 you can see all the animations that the model uses.